-- 76. The UT Administration may not prohibit Lowery from speaking to elected officials in Texas state government through the use of Twitter or other social media platforms, even if that embarrasses the UT administration. - 77.
-When speaking on matters of public concern, Lowery has a right to present his opinions in the way that he chooses, including in ways that others, including the majority of UT faculty, might find disagreeable or offensive. - 78.
-In addition, or in the alternative, Lowery also has a right to engage in the speech at issue in this case as part of his right to academic freedom and as a participant in the dialogue about university affairs. - 79.
-Defendants' threats to reduce Lowery's pay, involuntarily end his affiliation with the Salem Center, reduce his access to research opportunities, inquire about his tweets, label him, request that his speech be placed under police surveillance, or otherwise discipline him are designed to silence Lowery's criticisms or change the content of this speech to make it less critical, disagreeable, or offensive. - 80.
-In addition, or in the alternative, Defendants' threats also prospectively chill his right to academic freedom. - 81.
+76.102.
+The UT Administration may not prohibit Lowery from speaking to elected officials in Texas state government through the use of Twitter or other social media platforms, even if that embarrasses the UT administration.

+- 77.103.
+When speaking on matters of public concern, Lowery has a right to present his opinions in the way that he chooses, including in ways that others, including the majority of UT faculty, might find disagreeable, or offensive, upsetting, or "lacking in civility." - 104.
+In addition, or in the alternative, Lowery also has a right to engage in the speech at issue in this case as part of his right to academic freedom and as a participant in the dialogue about university affairs. - tweet about political matters and ideological matters impacting the UT campus, including on issues related to DEI policy, tenure reform, and legislation.
+Some of those tweets include colorful language that some people may find offensive, including terms such as "fascist," "racist," "dangerous," "bigotry," and "long history of racism and homophobia."
+Some tweets described the actions of Texas legislators as "shameful," "dangerous," and "radical."
+Yet faculty expressing leftwing views are not asked to tone-down their tweets or make them more civil. - 106.
+On information and belief, Defendant Jay Hartzell, asked, directed, or suggested that Defendants Mills and Burris take action to cause Lowery to change the tone and content of his tweets and other public speech or stop speaking altogether because Lowery's comments were hurting Hartzell's image and drawing attention to problems at UT that Hartzell would then need to explain to legislators, alumni, and donors.
+On information and belief, Lowery's comments about Hartzell's honesty and hypocrisy personally irritated and offended Hartzell and he wanted them to stop because Lowery was "being a pain."

+107. Because Hartzell is at the top of the "chain of command" at UT, his directives, requests, hints, and suggestions were carried out by people down the chain of command, such as Mills and Burris.

+78.108.
+On information and belief, Mills and Burris also had their own reasons for wanting to silence Lowery because his public speech was annoying to them and created more work for them fielding complaints from donors and leftwing faculty and administrators at McCombs that grew out of content Lowery brought to light.

+To.
+109. Defendants' threats to counsel Lowery about his speech, reduce Lowery's pay, involuntarily end his affiliation with the Salem Center, reduce his access to research opportunities, inquire about his tweets, label him, allow other McCombs faculty to request that his speech be placed under police surveillance, or otherwise discipline him are designed to silence Lowery's criticisms or change the content of this speech to make it less critical, disagreeable, or offensive.

+80.110.
+In addition, or in the alternative, Defendants' threats also prospectively chill his right to academic freedom.

+81.111.
 Lowery has an intention to engage in future public criticism of the UT Administration, its DEI policies, its handling of the Liberty Institute, and its misuse of public funds for ideological purposes; as well as criticizing the Sustainability Institute and its activities; and the general lack of viewpoint diversity on the UT campus.
 He also has an intention to speak to elected officials in Texas state government about these issues via social media and other means.